 Immediately after detention or arrest, the police must follow these steps:

-• Inform people detained or arrested of the right to speak to a lawyer of their choice.
+- Inform the detained or arrested person of their right to speak to a lawyer of their choice,

-• Tell them that they can get help from a legal aid lawyer at no cost if needed and about on-call lawyers who offer free telephone consultations 24 hours a day.
+- Tell the person that they can get help from a legal aid lawyer at no cost if needed.
+The person should also be informed about the existence of on-call lawyers who offer free telephone consultations 24 hours a day,

-• Stop questioning them and trying to obtain information as long as they have not had a reasonable chance to talk to their lawyers.
+- Stop questioning the person or trying to obtain information from them as long as they have not had a reasonable chance to talk to their lawyer.

 As soon as possible after arresting someone, the police must do these things:

-• Let the person speak to his lawyer in private in a room where they will not be overheard.
+- Let the person speak to their lawyer in a private room where they will not be overheard.

-People detained or arrested have the right to choose their lawyers.
-However, if the lawyer chosen is not available within a reasonable time, the police must let them talk to another lawyer.
+Detained or arrested people have the right to choose their lawyer.
+However, if the person’s chosen lawyer is not available within a reasonable time, the police must let them talk to another lawyer.
 If they refuse to talk to another lawyer when their original choice is not available, the police can continue their questioning.

-People detained or arrested have the right to consult a lawyer only once.
-But the police must let them consult a lawyer more than once if it is necessary for them to really exercise their rights.
+Detained or arrested people have the right to consult a lawyer only once.
+But the police must let them consult a lawyer more than once if it is necessary for them to actually exercise their rights.
 Here are some examples:

 The right to speak to a lawyer does not include the right to have a lawyer present during police questioning.
 However, the lawyer can be present if everyone agrees to it.

-People detained or arrested can give up the right to speak to a lawyer, but they must be fully aware of all consequences of this decision.
-For people with mental disabilities (also called “intellectual disabilities”), the police must also make sure they understand the consequences of giving up this right.
-If they waive the right to speak to a lawyer but do not fully understand what this means, evidence obtained against them might not be allowed in court.
+Detained or arrested people can give up the right to speak to a lawyer, but they must be fully aware of the consequences of this decision.
+For people with intellectual disabilities the police must make sure they’re able to understand the consequences of giving up this right.
+If someone waives the right to speak to a lawyer but doesn’t fully understand what this means, evidence obtained against them might not be allowed in court.

 Right to Remain Silent During a Detention or Arrest

-People detained or arrested have the right to remain silent.
+Detained or arrested people have the right to remain silent.
 In fact, the police must inform people of this right.

-The purpose of the right to remain silent is to prevent people detained or arrested from hurting their cases by helping the police.
-As a general rule, when people choose to remain completely or partially silent, this cannot be interpreted as a sign that they are guilty.
+The purpose of the right to remain silent is to prevent detained or arrested people from harming their case by helping the police.
+In general, when people choose to remain completely or partially silent, this cannot be interpreted as a sign that they are guilty.
 In Canada, people are presumed innocent until found guilty based on the evidence.

 People detained or arrested who know about and understand the right to remain silent can speak to the police if they want to.
 In this case, whatever they say can be used against them in court.